Analysis of Noisy Evolutionary Optimization When Sampling Fails: Populations Can Work on Some Tasks Where Sampling Fails

-We prove in Theorem~\ref{theo-population-1} that the ($\mu$+1)-EA with $\mu=3\log n$ can find the optimum in $O(n\log^3n)$ time.
-The reason for the effectiveness of using parent populations is that the true best solution will be discarded only if it appears worse than all the other solutions in the population, the probability of which can be very small by using a logarithmic parent population size.
+In this subsection, we show that compared with using sampling, using parent populations can be more robust to noise.
+We prove in Theorem~\ref{theo-population-1} that for symmetric noise with $C=2n$, the ($\mu$+1)-EA with $\mu=3\log n$ can find the optimum in $O(n\log^3n)$ time.
+The reason for the effectiveness of using parent populations is that the true best solution will be discarded only if it appears worse than all the other solutions in the population, the probability of which can be very small by using at least a logarithmic parent population size.
 Note that this finding is consistent with that in~\cite{giessen2014robustness}.

-\begin{theorem} For the ($\mu$+1)-EA solving OneMax under symmetric noise, if $\mu=3\log n$, the expected running time is $O(n\log^3n)$. \end{theorem} \begin{proof} We apply the multiplicative drift theorem (i.e., Theorem~\ref{multiplicative-drift}) to prove it.
+\begin{theorem} For the ($\mu$+1)-EA solving OneMax under symmetric noise with $C=2n$, if $\mu=3\log n$, the expected running time is $O(n\log^3n)$. \end{theorem} \begin{myproof} We apply the multiplicative drift theorem (i.e., Theorem~\ref{multiplicative-drift}) to prove this result.
 Note that the state of the corresponding Markov chain is currently a population, i.e., a set of $\mu$ solutions.
 We first design a distance function $V$: for any population $P$, $V(P)=\min\nolimits_{x\in P}|x|_0$, i.e., the minimum number of 0-bits of the solution in $P$.
 It is easy to see that $V(P)=0$ iff $P \in \mathcal{X}^*$, i.e., $P$ contains the optimum $1^n$.